influxdata/docs-v2/content/influxdb/cloud-serverless/admin/accounts/limits.md

 ## Adjustable service quotas

-To reduce the chance of unexpected charges and protect the service for all users, InfluxDB Cloud has adjustable service quotas applied per account.
+To reduce the chance of unexpected charges and protect the service for all users, InfluxDB Cloud Serverless has adjustable service quotas applied per account.

 _To request higher service quotas, reach out to [InfluxData Support](https://support.influxdata.com/)._